-Year 7 Curriculum Booklet 2022-23 Stretch &amp; challenge: Beginner level: Compare a school day in Israel and in England.
+JCoSS Year 7 Curriculum Booklet 2023-24 Spring Ivrit beginner level - My school / My family Students will be introduced to two contexts: 'My school' and 'my family'.
+Students will continue to revise script and block letters.
+Ivrit intermediate/advanced level - Travelling in Tel Aviv Students will talk about Tel Aviv and compare it to their home town.
+They will be able to use a range of infinitives to describe what they like or dislike to do in Tel Aviv/home town and learn to give and follow directions.
+Ivrit accelerated level - Technology Students will explore the topic 'Technology in everyday life' by drawing upon examples from their own technology use.
+Students will explore a range of Israeli websites that deal with the current topic.
+Stretch &amp; challenge: Beginner level: Compare a school day in Israel and in England.
 Intermediate/advanced level: Design a leaflet in Ivrit for a tourist destination in Tel Aviv.
 Include how to get there, prices and activities.
 Accelerated level: Produce a leaflet to promote safety on the internet.
 Summer Ivrit beginner level - Daily routine Students will learn to describe what they do in each part of the day.
 Students will be introduced to a range of verbs, time phrases and connectives to enable them to create longer sentences.
 Ivrit intermediate/advanced level - Daily routine/leisure Students will learn to describe their daily routine and compare it to Israeli teenagers' daily routine.
 Students will provide opinions about sports and be able to include the past tense in their leisure time descriptions.
 Ivrit accelerated level - Leisure / free time Students will describe what they/their family members do in their free time.
 Students will create a survey about the leisure context and write a report about it in Ivrit.
 Students will compare afterschool activities in Israel and in England.
-Stretch &amp; challenge: Create a video clip/poster in Ivrit about your daily routine using Assessment Headlines the vocabulary learnt in class.
-4 Assessments during the year for all 4 language skills; Reading, Listening, Speaking &amp; Writing.
+Stretch &amp; challenge: Create a video clip/poster in Ivrit about your daily routine using the vocabulary learnt in class.

+Assessment Headlines 4 Assessments during the year for all 4 language skills; Reading, Listening, Speaking &amp; Writing.
 Students' overall term levels including assessments, overall contribution in class and book marking during the term.
-Useful websites or resources Israeli Newspapers for beginner readers such as; 'Bereshit' &amp; 'Yanshuf' Israeli newspaper for advanced/accelerated readers; 'Jpost' Quizlet - vocabulary revision Rosetta Stone in Hebrew: www.rosettastone.co.uk What parents can do to support learning Encourage pupils to revise new words, grammatical structure and topics learnt in class.
+Useful websites or resources Israeli Newspapers for beginner readers such as; 'Bereshit' &amp;'Yanshuf' Israeli newspaper for advanced/accelerated readers; 'Jpost' Quizlet - vocabulary revision Rosetta Stone in Hebrew: www.rosettastone.co.uk What parents can do to support learning Encourage pupils to revise new words, grammatical structure and topics learnt in class.
 Encourage students to extend their Hebrew reading and speaking outside of the classroom.
 Develop students' interest and connection to Israeli culture and the land of Israel through exposure to music, media and friends or relatives in Israel.
 Number of lessons per fortnight in this subject 3 lessons per fortnight How much Home Learning is expected per week?
 1 piece each week taking approximately 30 minutes.
 Students will be given spellings to learn on a regular basis and students should use the little and often approach to learning.
 Sometimes extended learning pieces will be set but these will never be due in for the next day.

-End of year exam will Y7 beginner classes - Reading & writing words and short sentences. assess: Y7 continuer classes (students that studied Ivrit at Primary school) - Topics include: Introducing myself & family, opinion of school subjects, music preferences, comparing Tel Aviv & London.
-Y7 native class - Theme 1 (GCSE) topics: Me, my family & friends; technology in everyday life; free time activities
+End of year exam will assess: Y7 beginner classes - Reading &amp; writing words and short sentences.
+Y7 continuer classes (students that studied lvrit at Primary school) - Topics include: Introducing myself &amp; family, opinion of school subjects, music preferences, comparing Tel Aviv &amp; London.
+Y7 native class - Theme 1 (GCSE) topics: Me, my family &amp; friends; technology in everyday life; free time activities